Black beans are one of the tastiest, most versatile plant-based proteins around. I love them!

 So what do I do to make these supremely delicious?
 Well, not a lot, I admit … but that simplicity is part of the beauty.

 I start out with one pound of dried black beans – the fresher the better.
 Did you know dried black beans that are more than a year old tend to have less flavor and can take much longer to cook?
 So, buy your beans from a place where you know turnover is fairly high so that you have the freshest dry black beans in your cupboard.

 Some people don’t feel the need to soak their beans, but me?
 I believe in soaking.
 The threat of gastro-related side effects is enough to keep me firmly on “soak” side of the line – plus, soaking helps dried black beans cook a little faster.
 Win win.

 And then … and then … we have the aromatics.
 These are ingredients that are carefully selected to add flavor to the beans without affecting the cooking process.
 We’ve got onion, garlic, a bay leaf, and my secret weapon: whole cloves.
-Awhile back I had a feeling that the subtly warm spiced aura that cloves impart would pair fabulously with black beans, and, in my opinion, I was right.
+Not more garlic, but the spice!
+Awhile back I had a feeling that the subtly warm spiced aura that cloves impart would pair fabulously with black beans, and I humbly believe I was right.

 And then we simmer.

 After the beans have cooked (and only after, because salt can slow down the cooking!)
 I add a bunch of salt directly to the pot of beans, along with a splash of red wine vinegar to just accentuate and brighten the flavors.

 I love to make a big pot of these beans on Sunday to enjoy all week long.
 They also freeze well – I like to freeze in 1 1/2 cup increments so I can just pull out a bag of cooked black beans and use them in place of one can.

 Note: If you prefer to cook your black beans in a slow cooker, Lindsey’s how-to is terrific!